THARWA DRIVE

 Tharwa Drive goes rural and gets a 100km/h limit.
 Photo taken October 2004.

-Distance sign just outside Canberra.
+Distance sign just outside the urban part of Canberra.
 Photo taken October 2004.

 Outside Lanyon Homestead.
 Photo taken October 2004.